AlGoulas/connectome-ontogenesis/README.md

 Converting the neuron-to-neuron networks to region-to-region networks is achieved as follows:

 Generate a parcellation scheme of the synthetic sheet.
-E.g., containing 30 regions ("brain divisions"):
+For instance, containing 50 regions ("brain divisions"):

 ```
 size_of_sheets=[30 30];